codeskyblue/gohttp/README.md

 # HTTP Watcher

+A Web Server for Web developers!

-A tool that automatically reload browsers when file changed, let your focus on design and coding.
+A server that automatically reload browsers when file changed, let developers focus on design and coding.

-No copy and paste javascript code needed, just start `http-watcher`, everything works as expected
+No copy and paste javascript code needed, just start `http-watcher`, that's all.

 >
 HTTP file Server + HTTP proxy + Directory Watcher: automatically reload connected bowsers when file changed, Works for both static and dynamic web project.